okamidash/oxide.one/readme.md

 # Section 2 | OS Level Setup

-This section covers os level setup for both virtual machines and physical machines.
+This section covers OS level setup for both virtual machines and physical machines.
 Generally I keep stuff at the OS defaults, with the following changes made.

 ## Operating System